 Alfred Sloan exploited this method and other methods of “scientific management” to dominate the automotive market and produced the largest and most powerful company – General Motors – in the most powerful industry in the world at the time.
 Other companies in other industries copied the approach to create “the” management paradigm of the last century.

 The department mindset is focused internally, waits for work requests and then fulfills those requests with standard processes.
 It produces a “statement-of-work” mentality where people perform the work as prescribed and don’t change unless or until the SOW is changed, regardless of whether it is working on not.
-Since people don’t understand the effects and consequences of their actions on customers, other departments and the rest of the enterprise they couldn’t tell if it was working anyway.
+They work in a “task orientation” meaning they are focused myopically on the task at hand.
+This orientation means they don’t understand the effects and consequences of their actions on customers, other departments, and the rest of the enterprise.
+In this orientation, they couldn’t tell if what they were doing was working anyway.
 That was up to someone else to know.

 Customers of organizations like this are clear about one thing…they aren’t really the customer.
 No one is going to help them produce outcomes that are important for them, they are going to “do the procedure or process.”
 This approach is what you see if you visit your local DMV.